 Given that there are not a lot of places in our area that serve traditional Louisiana food, we have never tried a po’boy before.
 Whenever I see a picture of a po’boy whether it is filled with shrimp or chicken, my mouth literally starts to water.
 Any sandwich that has a crispy inside and a delicious sauce oozing out, it is an amazing sandwich in my book.
-The moment Dan suggested a shrimp o’boy for our second game day recipe, I was so eager to jump in the kitchen and figure out how to make it.
+The moment Dan suggested a shrimp o’boy for a game day recipe, I was so eager to jump in the kitchen and figure out how to make it.

 These shrimp po’boy sliders were quite easy for having a breaded component.
 Usually when we make something that is deep fried or oven fried, we think that it will be a whole, intense production.
 However, now that we have been making more and more foods in our air fryer, frying things so much easier.
 Even if we choose to bake food instead of fry it, it has proven to be a simple task whenever we attempt to make food crispy.
 Before we air fried the shrimp, it was so effortless to dip it in buttermilk and then into a flour mixture.
 After practicing this easy technique with several recipes, we have realized that frying food is actually a quick and simple task.

 We hope you try and love eating these delicious shrimp po’boyy sliders.
 They are the perfect way to enjoy a football game and cheer on your team.

 In a mixing bowl, add the flour, corn meal, garlic powder, cayenne pepper, salt and pepper.
 In a separate bowl, add the buttermilk.
 Dip each shrimp first into the buttermilk and then into the flour mixture.
 Place the shrimp into an air fryer basket or on a greased baking sheet.
 Cook the shrimp in an air fryer for 10 minutes at 390 degrees or in the oven at 450 degrees for 10 minutes, turning after 5 minutes.